 .com remains the default if you can get it.
 Customers type it automatically.
 Investors don't question it.
 Email deliverability is best.

 .ai makes sense specifically for AI/ML companies.
 If AI isn't core to your product, .ai might overpromise.
+Not sure which extension fits?
+Our .io vs .ai comparison breaks down the audience and pricing differences.

 .co works as a .com alternative.
 Twitter used t.co.
 Short, professional, widely accepted.